vitaly-t/spex/API.md

 **Kind**: global function
 **Summary**: Resolves a dynamic sequence of <a href="https://github.com/vitaly-t/spex/wiki/Mixed-Values">mixed values</a>.
-**Returns**: <code>Promise</code> - Result of the sequence, depending on `noTracking`:- resolves with an array of resolved data, if `noTracking = false`;- resolves with an integer - total number of resolved requests, if `noTracking = true`;- rejects with the reason when the factory function throws an error or returns a rejected promise.
+**Returns**: <code>Promise</code> - When successful, it resolves with data depending on parameter `track`.
+When `track` is `false`(default), the method resolves with object `{total, duration}`: - `total` - total number of values resolved in the sequence - `duration` - number of milliseconds consumed by the methodWhen `track` is `true`, the method resolves with an array of all the data that has been resolved.
+The array comes extended with read-only property `duration` - number of milliseconds consumed by the method.
+If the method fails, it rejects with an object according to which of the two functions causedthe reject - `source` or `dest`.
+See the two parameters for the rejection details.
 <table>
   <thead>
     <tr>